EIDA/eidaws/eidaws.federator/README.rst

 .. code::

+  $ pip install eidaws.utils
-  $ pip install eidaws.utils eidaws.federator
+  $ pip install eidaws.federator

 Note, that encapsulating the installation by means of a `virtual environment
 <https://docs.python.org/3/tutorial/venv.html>`_ is strongly recommended.